Hayward scores 31 as Celtics edge Magic 122-119 in OT

 LAKE BUENA VISTA, Fla.
+(AP) — Gordon Hayward showed early just how aggressive he would be as he drove the lane.
+He provided another reminder late of how dangerous he can be with the ball in his hands.

-(AP) — Gordon Hayward hit three free throws with 2:29 left in overtime, and the Boston Celtics beat the Orlando Magic 122-119 on Sunday for their third straight victory.
+Hayward hit three free throws with 2:29 left in overtime, and the Boston Celtics beat the Orlando Magic 122-119 on Sunday for their third straight victory.

 The Celtics hadn’t scored in overtime until Hayward went to the line after being fouled by Nikola Vučević.
 His free throws put Boston up 115-114 as the Celtics scored 10 of the first 15 points in overtime.

+Hayward finished with 31 points.
+He also had nine rebounds and five assists, and he was 12-of-18 shooting trying only five 3-pointers.
+Hayward said he tried to attack a little more in this game.

+“I think that our team is at our best when I’m aggressive and attacking,” Hayward said.
+“It opens the court for everyone else.
+A lot of times when I’m attacking it doesn’t necessarily end up in me scoring, but it can be a pass or an extra or something else.”

-Hayward finished with 31 points and Jayson Tatum scored 29, including the tying basket with 4.2 seconds left in regulation.
+Jayson Tatum scored 29, including the tying basket with 4.2 seconds left in regulation.
 Jaylen Brown had 19 points and 12 rebounds, and Brad Wanamaker had 10 points.

 Boston came in locked into the No. 3 seed in the East after Toronto’s win over Memphis earlier Sunday.
 The Celtics now are 4-2 inside the bubble.

 The Magic also already had a playoff berth clinched despite losing three straight.
+Even short-handed with Aaron Gordon missing his second straight with a strained left hamstring and Evan Fournier out with an illness, Orlando coach Steve Clifford wasn’t happy.

+“I just told them in the locker room that it wasn’t the effort I was looking for,” Clifford said.
+“We made a bunch of shots, but it’s got to be better than that.”

 Vučević led Orlando with 26 points and 11 rebounds.
 Terrence Ross had 18 points and Markelle Fultz 16 off the bench.
 Gary Clark added 15 points, D.J.
 Augustin 12 and James Ennis III 10.

-The Magic led by as much as five twice in the final 5:14, the last on a 10-footer by Vučević with 48 seconds left.
+The Magic led by as much as five twice in the final 5:14 of regulation, the last on a 10-footer by Vučević with 48 seconds left.
 Tatum hit a 3-pointer, Daniel Theis blocked a shot by Augustin, then Tatum scored again to tie it at 112.

 Tatum blocked a 3 by Ross with 2.1 seconds left, and Hayward missed a long heave that bounced off the backboard to send the game into overtime.